bfroz/Projects/Predicting New York Times Editors Selection comments/README.md

-# Predicting New York Times "Editor's Selection" comments
+# Predicting New York Times "Editor's Selection" comments using NLP and Gradient Boosting

 The current status: **Finished**